PrestaShop/docs/src/content/1.7/modules/testing/resources.md

 > From PrestaShop {{< minver v="1.7.2" >}}

-Managing your modules was only possible from the administration inferface.
+Managing your modules was only possible from the administration interface.
 Continuous integration of modules may require preliminary steps like their installation, that's why we added a simple way to manage them in command line.

 ```bash
 php bin/console prestashop:module --help